 Despite being experts in primary bone cancer and the main benefactors of medical research, patients and their friends and families are rarely involved in the research process.

 It is important that research is shaped by people living with primary bone cancer and the people who support them throughout their journey.
 We have made it our goal to break down the barriers between our research and patient communities to bring people with a lived experience of primary bone cancer to the heart of our research funding.
-With this in mind, we are absolutely delighted to announce our Patient and Public Involvement Panel (PPIP).
+With this in mind, our Patient and Public Involvement Panel (PPIP) was established in 2021 and now comprises close to 60 members, all bringing diverse lived experiences of a wide range of primary bone cancers and tumours.
 Below Jenny Wick, current member of PPIP shares more about what it means to her to be part of the panel.

 Being involved in PPIP has meant that I can use my knowledge and experience, as well as improve my understanding of osteosarcoma, to help source beneficial research in the treatment of this devastating disease.
 I feel I'm doing something positive to instigate change that will help other families directly.